susan-davis/stellar-core/EPISODES.md

 ### 108:	*There Gloom the Broad, Dark Seas* (FULL LENGTH)

 The Eridanus surveys a previously uncharted quadrant, encountering a number of shorter adventures along the way.
 Maybe have them add up to something?
-Maybe not?
+Need to get procedural generation up to a good standard.

 ### 100:	*All Experience is an Arch* (FULL LENGTH, OPTIONAL)